The “I love Lua” release.

 - Minor and major versions provide new features and may change the format of data files and the Lua API.
 Conversion tools will be provided to upgrade your quest data files, but take care of the Lua API changes.

 Infomration about new versions will be published here with the detailed changes.
+Our games

 A work is in progress to upgrade our games ZSDX and ZSXD for Solarus 1.0.
 It is almost finished for ZSDX (it essentially needs testing and bug fixing).
 This gives you an example of full quest that use the new Lua API, notably with a scripted title screen, a scripted pause menu.
 The work is done in branch v1.6 of the ZSDX repository.